 In summary, leverage is everything in business.
 You cannot grow or target new opportunities without the ability to leverage the talents of your people.
-A rare leader is successful in spite of their employees, colleagues, or partners.
-To leverage effectively your people, make sure you take the time to actually think through the best ways to use their talents/abilities, including your own.
+A rare leader is successful despite their employees, colleagues, or partners.
+To effectively leverage your people, make sure you take the time to think through the best ways to use their talents/abilities, including your own.
 Once you have hired the people and taken care of the basics to get them up and running, trust them until proven otherwise.
-As they consistently perform, grow their responsibilities and trust them even more.
+As they consistently perform, grow their responsibilities, and trust them even more.
 Finally, address performance issues proactively and work in partnership with underperforming employees to get things back on track.

 Will your business have a perfect record when it comes to leveraging its people?
-Not very likely.
+Not likely.
 However, I guarantee that you will have more time, feel less stressed, get better results, and build better relationships if you do these things.
 Who among us wouldn’t like to have these outcomes in our lives?

 - Leadership and Time (customerthink.com)